sashetov/dotvim/bundle/vim-jsbeautify/README.md

-## vim-jsbeautify - v1.1.2 - 2016-06-05
+## vim-jsbeautify - v1.1.3 - 2018-01-31

 [![Build Status](https://secure.travis-ci.org/maksimr/vim-jsbeautify.png)](http://travis-ci.org/maksimr/vim-jsbeautify)

 ## Description

-This extension allows you to use [jsbeautifier] (http://jsbeautifier.org/) inside vim to quickly format javascript, html and css files.
+This extension allows you to use [jsbeautifier](http://jsbeautifier.org/) inside vim to quickly format javascript, html and css files.
-Version 1.0 also supports the [editorconfig] (http://editorconfig.org/) file.
+Version 1.0 also supports the [editorconfig](http://editorconfig.org/) file.

 Any comments, corrections and suggestions are welcome.